Social media is typically used for recreation and entertainment. The medium has also become a powerful tool for criminal justice professionals.

 While criminals sometimes play right into the law’s hands on Facebook and Twitter, criminal justice professionals have generally taken the lead in identifying suspects on social networks.
 Throughout their searches on these networks, investigators have managed to find missing people, identify criminal suspects, get tips on criminal activity, and track organized crime.

 Investigators get no special privileges when it comes to obtaining info about users on social networks.
-The networks — which all have pre-existing privacy policies — will not hand over info without a warranty or subpoena.
+The networks — which all have pre-existing privacy policies — will not hand over info without a warrant or subpoena.

 Many social media users do not understand they can’t permanently delete their activity on social media.
 Networks can, in fact, retrieve deleted info and provide it as evidence in a criminal investigation.